-Angelica consents to XYZ Solutions Pty Ltd (XYZ) (an accredited person), collecting her CDR data from Good Faith Banking and Insurance Ltd (GFBI) (a data holder).
-Angelica has consented to XYZ collecting and using the data for the purpose of providing Angelica with recommendations for various insurance products.
+Angelica consents to XYZ Solutions Pty Ltd (XYZ) (an accredited person) collecting her CDR data from Good Faith Banking and Insurance Ltd (GFBI) (a data holder), and using that data for the purpose of providing Angelica with recommendations for various insurance products.

-Angelica has previously spoken with GFBI employee, Bert, about insurance products offered by GFBI and mistakenly advised that she has mortgage protection when she does not.
+Angelica has previously spoken with GFBI employee, Bert, about insurance products offered by GFBI and been mistakenly advised that she has mortgage protection when she does not.
 Bert had recorded, as part of Angelica's CDR data, that Angelica has mortgage protection insurance.